rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `hiddenResearchCheckInventory`

 When right-clicking a Research Note made from Knowledge Fragments, will not generate a research note you already have in your inventory.

+## Golem Visors affect Golem Dart Launchers

+**Config option:** `golemVisorAffectDartLauncher`

+Golems equipped with Dart Launchers & Visors will be able to cause player kills using their darts.